the-genemachine/Open-Source-LLMs/Manual/manual.md

 ## Optimizing RAG Applications

 1. **[Fire Crawl: A Solution for Structuring Website Data for RAG Applications](#45-optimizing-rag)**: Learn how to optimize RAG applications for better performance.
+2. **[LlamaParse: Transforming Unstructured Documents into Markdown for LLM Training](#46-llama-bars)**: Understand how to transform unstructured documents into Markdown for LLM training.

 **[Appendix](#100-appendix)**: Additional resources and references.